top of page

 Use the contact form at the bottom of this page and we'll forward you more info on the ATPL theory options.

-Once you've passed the exams you need to complete a CPL and Instrument Rating course or an ATPL(H) Skill Test, this depends on which military helicopters you have flown.
-You also need a Class 1 medical and possibly a MCC certificate.
+Once you've passed the exams you need to complete a Type Rating, CPL and Instrument Rating course or an ATPL(H) Skill Test, this depends on which military helicopters you have flown.
+You also need a Class 1 medical and possibly a MCC certificate depending on background.

 After spending the time and money on all of the items above you want to make sure you get a job as quickly as possible.
 You will need to create a professional CV and you need to be prepared for the job selection process.
 It really is worth spending a few extra pounds getting this right as you may only get one shot.